-- EPA's Oil Pollution Prevention Regulation (SPCC and CEMEX Facility Response Plan Requirements) - 40 CFR Part 112.7(d) and 112.20-.21; - US Coast Guard's (USCG's) Facility Response Plan Regulation 33 CFR Part 154, Subpart F; - Occupational Health and Safety Administration's (OSHA's) Emergency Action Plan Regulation 29 CFR 1910.38(a); - OSHA's Process Safety Standard 29 CFR 1910.119; - OSHA's Hazardous Waste Operations and Emergency Response (HAZWOPER) Regulation 29 CFR 1910.120; and - EPA's Resource Conservation and Recovery Act (RCRA) Contingency Planning Requirements - 40 CFR Part 264, Subpart D, 40 CFR Part 265, Subpart D, and 40 CFR 279.52.
+- EPA's Oil Pollution Prevention Regulation (SPCC and CEMEX Facility Response Plan Requirements) - 40 CFR Part 112.7(d) and 112.20-.21; - US Coast Guard's (USCG's) Facility Response Plan Regulation 33 CFR Part 154, Subpart F; - Occupational Health and Safety Administration's (OSHA's) Emergency Action Plan Regulation - 29 CFR 1910.38(a); - OSHA's Process Safety Standard 29 CFR 1910.119; - OSHA's Hazardous Waste Operations and Emergency Response (HAZWOPER) Regulation - 29 CFR 1910.120; and - EPA's Resource Conservation and Recovery Act (RCRA) Contingency Planning Requirements - 40 CFR Part 264, Subpart D, 40 CFR Part 265, Subpart D, and 40 CFR 279.52.

+APPENDIX C

-APPENDIX C SUBSTANTIAL HARM CRITERIA CHECKLIST
+SUBSTANTIAL HARM CRITERIA CHECKLIST

-SUBSTANTIAL HARM CRITERIA CHECKLIST [40 CFR 112.20(e)] CERTIFICATION OF THE APPLICABILITY
+SUBSTANTIAL HARM CRITERIA CHECKLIST [40 CFR 112,20(e)] CERTIFICATION OF THE APPLICABILITY

-FACILITY NAME: FACILITY ADDRESS: CEMEX Miami Cement Plant 1200 NW 137 th Avenue, Miami, FL 33165 Does the facility transfer of storage capacity greater than Yes No No No ✓ il over water to or from vessels and does the facility have a total oil or equal to 42,000 gallons? and does the facility lack sec otal oil storage capacity greater than or equal to 1 million gallons ondary containment that is sufficiently large to contain the capacity oil storage tank plus sufficient freeboard to allow for precipitation orage tank area?
+FACILITY NAME: CEMEX Miami Cement Plant FACILITY ADDRESS: 1200 NW 137 th Avenue, Miami, FL 33165

+1. Does the facility transfer oil over water to or from vessels and does the facility have a total oil storage capacity greater than or equal to 42,000 gallons?
+Yes 🗌 No 🕅

+2. Does the facility have a total oil storage capacity greater than or equal to 1 million gallons and does the facility lack secondary containment that is sufficiently large to contain the capacity of the largest aboveground oil storage tank plus sufficient freeboard to allow for precipitation within any aboveground oil storage tank area?

+Yes 🗖 No 🕅

 3. Does the facility have a total oil storage capacity greater than or equal to 1 million gallons and is the facility located at a distance (as calculated using the appropriate formula in Attachment C-III to this appendix or a comparable formula1) such that a discharge from the facility could cause injury to fish and wildlife and sensitive environments?
 For further description of fish and wildlife and sensitive environments, see Appendices I, II, and III to DOC/NOAA's "Guidance for Facility and Vessel Response Plans: Fish and Wildlife and Sensitive Environments" and the applicable Area Contingency Plan.
+Yes 🗍

+No 🕅

+4. Does the facility have a total oil storage capacity greater than or equal to 1 million gallons and is the facility located at a distance (as calculated using the appropriate formula in Attachment C-III to this appendix or a comparable formula1) such that a discharge from the facility would shut down a public drinking water intake2.
+Yes 🗌 No 🖂

+5. Does the facility have a total oil storage capacity greater than or equal to 1 million gallons and has the facility experienced a reportable oil discharge in an amount greater than or equal to 10,000 gallons within the last 5 years?

+Yes 🗌 No 🕅

+1 If a comparable formula is used, documentation of the reliability and analytical soundness of the comparable formula must be attached to this form.

+2 For the purposes of 40 CFR part 112, public drinking water intakes are analogous to public water systems as described at 40 CFR 143.2(c).

+CERTIFICATION

-Yes \(\subseteq \text{No} \times \) 100 and is the facility located a Ital oil storage capacity greater than or equal to 1 million gallons at a distance (as calculated using the appropriate formula in endix or a comparable formula 1) such that a discharge from the lic drinking water intake 2 . - tal oil storage capacity greater than or equal to 1 million gallons ed a reportable oil discharge in an amount greater than or equal to 5 years? comparable formula must be atta part 112, public drinking water intakes are analogous to public water CERTIFICATION I certify under penalty of law that I have personally examined and am familiar with the information submitted in this document, and that based on my inquiry of those individuals responsible for obtaining this information, I believe that the submitted information is true, accurate, and complete - Name: Luis G. Lorra Signature: Od 114 118
+I certify under penalty of law that I have personally examined and am familiar with the information submitted in this document, and that based on my inquiry of those individuals responsible for obtaining this information, I believe that the submitted information is true, accurate, and complete

+Name: Luis G. Lopas Tille : Phant Mensiger

+Signature: 04/14/18 Date:

+APPENDIX D

-APPENDIX D INTERNAL DISCHARGE NOTIFICATION FORM
+INTERNAL DISCHARGE NOTIFICATION FORM